April – VICTORY! Woo hoo! Maryland banned fracking! The icing on the cake is that our often-used fracking tower costumes made the Washington Post!

 At Summit for the People, and related street rallies and political theater events with Public Citizen and Backbone Campaign, in the aftermath of the Supreme Court’s disastrous Citizens United decision: playing the role of corporate person Mona Santo, aka Monsanto.

 Arts and Democracy Bazaar: Challenging the School-to-prison Path.
-In March of 2011, we did a participatory, theatrical workshop exploring my views on pedagogy, art and justice at a community arts conference at the Maryland Institute College of Art.
-I also wrote a follow-up article.
+In March of 2011, I created did a participatory, theatrical workshop exploring my views on pedagogy, art and justice at a community arts conference, Maryland Institute College of Art.
+I also wrote an article.
 Partnership with choreographer/physical therapist Stephanie Tabrisky.
 Photo by Ken Krafchek.

 Dialogue about the power of music and singing in activism in interview by Robin Kissinger, of Sing4all and Gypsy Turtle Journal: Tripping the light fantastic in a tiny home .